robrich/kubernetes-hands-on-workshop/15-Install-Azure-Kubernetes-Service/README.md

 3. In the Networking tab, ensure "http application routing" is enabled.

-4. In the Monitoring tab, you can choose to enable monitoring for an additional cost, or disable it to make the cluster cheaper.
+4. In the Monitoring tab, you can choose to enable monitoring for a nominal cost, or disable it to make the cluster cheaper.

 5. Once you're done customizing the cluster, click the Review and Create tab, then click Create at the bottom.